 To build a successful and authentic employer brand, businesses must ensure that what they promote externally aligns with the day-to-day reality of working within the company.

-Employer branding is all about perception—it’s the narrative companies craft to showcase what makes them unique as an employer.
-Whether communicated through job listings, career pages, social media, or public relations efforts, this external image paints a picture of the work environment, company culture, and benefits potential employees can expect.
-However, the challenge arises when this carefully curated employer brand doesn’t reflect the employees’ experience within the organization.
+Employer branding is all about perception—it’s the narrative companies craft to showcase what makes them unique as employers.
+Whether communicated through job listings, career pages, social media, or public relations efforts, this external image paints a picture of the work environment, company culture, and benefits that potential employees can expect.
+However, the challenge arises when this carefully curated employer brand doesn’t reflect the employees’ experience within the organisation.

 Discrepancies between the employer brand and internal employee experience can arise for several reasons.
 Often, companies overpromise in areas like flexibility, work-life balance, or career development to stand out in the talent marketplace.
-However, when employees find that these promises are not delivered, it creates frustration and disillusionment.
+However, when employees find that these promises are not delivered, they become frustrated and disillusioned.

-The root issue is a misalignment between external employer branding efforts and the lived reality of employees.
-When employees feel that the company they work for is not what they were promised, it leads to distrust, decreased engagement, and eventually, turnover.
-This erosion of trust can have long-lasting consequences for both the internal culture and the company’s overall reputation.
+The root issue is a misalignment between external employer branding efforts and employees’ lived reality.
+When employees feel that the company they work for is not what they were promised, it leads to distrust, decreased engagement, and turnover.
+This erosion of trust can have long-lasting consequences for the internal culture and the company’s overall reputation.

 In a 2023 survey by Gallup, only 23% of employees worldwide were considered “engaged,” and the misalignment between expectations and reality plays a significant role in this disengagement.
 Many companies, particularly in competitive industries like tech and finance, market themselves as champions of flexibility, diversity, and growth opportunities.

 Employees are drawn to companies based on the promises made during the hiring process, which are often shaped by employer branding efforts.
-If the company fails to live up to these promises, dissatisfaction and lack of engagement quickly sets in.
+If the company fails to fulfil these promises, dissatisfaction and lack of engagement quickly set in.

 For example, if the employer brand promotes a flexible work environment but employees consistently find themselves overworked and lacking autonomy, the result is frustration.
 Employees who feel misled by their employer are less motivated to perform at their best and often disengage from their roles.